eecs394-fall17/Aqua-I-Skilled/README.md

 ```

 ### On an iOS phone
-1. install Xcode
+1. Install Xcode
-2. go into your local project directory, and run a production build of your app
+2. Go into your local project directory, and run a production build of your app
 ```
 ionic cordova platform add ios ionic cordova build ios